-Gertrud and Andres Ableidinger of Plymouth are the new faces of Abrakadoodle's Minneapolis location.
+Gertrud Luer and Andres Ableidinger of Plymouth are the new faces of Abrakadoodle's Minneapolis location.
 The entrepreneurial pair have been transitioning as new owners and will continue providing and expanding upon a wide assortment of art programs.

 The art programs Gertrud and Andres will coordinate at Abrakadoodle include visual arts classes, camps, workshops, as well as in-school field trips, special events and arty parties in schools and community centers that serve children in the Western Minneapolis suburbs of Edina, Eden Prairie, Golden Valley, Maple Grove, New Hope, Minnetonka, Plymouth, St. Louis Park and Wayzata.